Boris Johnson demands Tory quits Privileges Committee on eve of partygate report

 Indoor mixing was banned and the rule of six was in place outside.
 Bars and pubs could only serve alcohol alongside “substantial” meals.

-Sources said the Tory-majority Privileges Committee, chaired by Labour’s Harriet Harman, had signed off on its report into Mr Johnson and will publish on Thursday morning.
+Sources said the Tory-majority Privileges Committee, chaired by Labour’s Ms Harman, had signed off on its report into Mr Johnson and will publish on Thursday morning.

 They have investigated whether Mr Johnson committed a contempt of Parliament by misleading MPs either recklessly or deliberately by denying rule-breaking parties in No 10.